Home > Pillows + Cushions > Bench + Chair Cushions > No-Slip Chair Pads

 Fabric and Other Supplies

-Our sample chair measured 14¾” across the back, 15¾” across the front and 14½” from front to back through the center.
+NOTE: Our sample chair measured 14¾” across the back, 15¾” across the front and 14½” from front to back through the center.
 The fabric amounts listed below will accommodate this basic size.
 If your chair seat is quite a bit smaller or larger, make your pattern first, and use it to figure out your yardage.
+In general, the amounts shown below should be enough for TWO average seat cushions.

-- Fabric for seat cushion tops: ½ yard of 45″ wide fabric will yield two seat cushion tops
+- Fabric for seat cushion tops: ½ yard of 44″ wide fabric should yield two seat cushion tops

-- Fabric for seat cushion bottoms: ⅔ yard of 45″ wide fabric will yield two seat cushion bottoms
+- Fabric for seat cushion bottoms: ¾ yard of 44″ wide fabric should yield two seat cushion bottoms

-- Fabric for piping: ¼ yard of 45″ wide fabric will yield enough fabric for two seat cushions
+- Fabric for piping: ⅓ yard of 44″ wide fabric should yield enough fabric for two seat cushions

 - One apx.
 12″ x 24″ package of anti-skid fabric; we used Dritz Anti Skid Gripper Fabric